aosabook/500lines/pedometer/chapter.md

 ![](chapter-figures/app3.png)\

-Our program has parsed, processed, and analyzed the input file, and presented information at the very top for the user.
-Our programs outputs several pieces of information.
+Our program has parsed, processed, and analyzed the input file.
+The information presented includes values input by the user, values calcualted by our program, and graphs of the time series following the dot product operation, and again following filtering.

-* **Name**: the name of the trial, if provided.
-* **Method**: the type of walk taken, if provided.
-* **Format**: the format of the input file, which can be either *combined* or *separated*.
-* **Actual**: the actual number of steps the user took, if provided.
-* **Calculated**: the number of steps taken as calculated by our step counting algorithm.
-* **Delta**: the difference between the calculated steps and actual steps taken, if actual steps taken is provided.
-* **User**: the gender if the user, if provided.
-* **Distance**: the distance traveled.
-* **Time**: the time duration of the walk.
-* **User Acceleration in the Direction of Gravity**: a graph of the first 1000 points of the signal after the dot product has been computed.
-* **User Acceleration in the Direction of Gravity - Filtered**: a graph of the first 1000 points of the signal after it has been low-pass filtered and high-pass filtered, in sequence.

 The user can navigate back to uploads using the *Back to Uploads* link, and upload the second file.